Mohammedsaad2005/Metallic-soul---WRO---Future-Engineers/README.md

 SCHEMATIC DIAGRAM:

-Below is a schematic diagramatic representation consisting of all the electromechanical components (sensors, motors, bricks, etc) used in building the Aurora bot.
+Below is a schematic diagramatic representation consisting of all the electromechanical components (sensors, motors, bricks, etc) used in building the Autonomous driving bot.

 ![image](https://user-images.githubusercontent.com/106696079/171681999-9533f90d-acc1-4f0b-bba2-c51194248033.png)